BITSS-OPA/URAP-week-progress/23-sreeja-spring-21/Weekly report.md

 Tasks Completed
 1. Reading the paper
 2. Scoping the paper
-3. Diagram builder for the paper
+3. Working on the diagram builder for the paper

 Link for the reproduction below: https://www.socialsciencereproduction.org/reproductions/3b9d4a38-3d58-4b82-b4ee-bef7b8460958/index